For Institutions

 Does this change our preservation workflow or archival management system?

 No. Authentic Memory is a post-ingestion layer that reads outputs already produced by the preservation system.
 It does not write to or modify the archival management system, and the preservation workflow itself is unchanged.
-Standard data structures of Archivematica, Preservica, ArchivesSpace, AToM, and unmanaged filesystems are supported; custom adapter development is available for other systems.
+Assisted integration works with the standard data structures of Archivematica, Preservica, ArchivesSpace, AToM, and unmanaged filesystems; reusable connectors and a self-service API extend this for institutions that want a lighter-touch or self-serve path, and custom adapter development is available for other systems.

 What if Authentic Memory ceases to operate?